camlen92/sdtools/README.md

 # sdtools
 Service Desk Tools Application with GUI

-This app was created as a means to provide administrative tools for the Service Desk Analysts at the Provo Missionary Training Center.
+This app was created as a means to provide administrative tools for the Service Desk Analysts.